AhmedSAAhmed/Data-analysis-portofolio/README.md

 Analyzed Covid-19 data from March - July 2020.

-Cleaned and analyzed data to find patterns in the spread of Covid-19 in the US to predict how to prevent a second wave
+Cleaned and analyzed data to find patterns in the spread of Covid-19 in the US to predict how to prevent a second wave.

 Airline Performance Data Analytics Group Project.